vietthang207/bubble-saga/README.md

 If game engine use CollectionView just like the level designer, it will be even better since they will share a lots more datastructure and method in common.
 I also need to refactor my code.

+My MVC can be improve: View can have 2 rendering mode, 1 for level designer (empty cells still visible), 1 for game play (empty cells is invisible)